EmersonCeccarelli/FCNonAWS/README.md

 > sudo dnf install -y proj proj-devel geos geos-devel
 > ```

+> **Note:** You may see dependency conflict warnings about `ml-dtypes` and `shap` requiring a newer numpy.
+These are pre-installed AMI packages and can be safely ignored — they do not affect the FCNv2 pipeline.

 ### 1.7 Configure the CDS API Key (ERA5 Access)

 Create a free account at https://cds.climate.copernicus.eu and retrieve your API key from your profile page.
 Then: